As a jewel on the Australian East Coast, the Gold Coast's seafood restaurants are naturally brimming with world-class fare.

 George’s legendary Greek-inspired, seafood-heavy menu is widely loved.
 This long-time Sanctuary Cove pearl is a Gold Coast favourite seafood restaurant, renowned as much for its feta-laden fries as much as it is for its creamy oysters mornay, tender calamari and generous portions.

-While its Burleigh Heads and Coolangatta locations pull a crowd, we love the lesser known locale of Sanctuary Cove for its shining seafood on the northern end of the Gold Coast.
+While its Burleigh Heads and Coolangatta locations pull a crowd, I love the lesser known locale of Sanctuary Cove for its shining seafood on the northern end of the Gold Coast.
 The extensive seafood menu is perfectly paired with the cyclade aesthetic as though you're on the island of Oia.
 Read more.

 Sage